OpenBSD-Uni/mailserverbook/README.md

 # mailserverbook
 Notes on setting up OpenBSD as an Email server

-## Features, what are we going to build exactly ?
+## Features: What are we going to build exactly ?

 - PF (Packet Filter) will protect the box
-- OpenSMTP as MTA (Mail Tranfert Agent)
+- OpenSMTP as MTA (Mail Transfer Agent)
 - Dovecot MDA (Mail Delivery Agent)
 - Chroot environment
 - System user accounts usage